Melanoma: Prognosis

 Certain types of melanoma have worse prognoses, but this is explained by their thickness.
 Less invasive melanomas, even with lymph node metastases, carry a better prognosis than deep melanomas without regional metastasis at the time of staging.
 Local recurrences tend to behave similarly to a primary unless they are at the site of a wide local excision (as opposed to a staged excision or punch/shave excision) since these recurrences tend to indicate lymphatic invasion.

 When melanomas have spread to the lymph nodes, one of the most important factors is the number of nodes with malignancy.
 The extent of malignancy within a node is also important; micrometastases, in which malignancy is only microscopic, have a more favorable prognosis than macrometastases.
 In some cases, micrometastases may only be detected by special staining, and if malignancy is only detectable by polymerase chain reaction (PCR), the prognosis is better.
 Macro-metastases in which malignancy is clinically apparent (in some cases, cancer completely replaces a node) have a far worse prognosis, and if nodes are matted or if there is extracapsular extension, the prognosis is worse still.
 In addition to these variables, expression levels and copy number variations of several relevant genes may be used to support assessment of melanoma prognosis.

-Stage IV melanoma, in which it has metastasized, is the most deadly skin malignancy: five-year survival is 22.5%.
-When there is distant metastasis, the cancer is generally considered incurable.
-The five-year survival rate is less than 10%.
-The median survival is 6–12 months.
-Treatment is palliative, focusing on life extension and quality of life.
-In some cases, patients may live many months or even years with metastatic melanoma (depending on the aggressiveness of the treatment).
+Stage IV melanoma, in which it has metastasized, is the most deadly skin malignancy: five-year survival in the United States was 34.6% for people diagnosed between 2015 and 2021.
 Metastases to the skin and lungs have a better prognosis.
 Metastases to the brain, bone, and liver are associated with a worse prognosis.
 Survival is better with metastasis in which the location of the primary tumor is unknown.
+Survival rates have rapidly increased in the decade leading up to 2025.

 There is not enough definitive evidence to adequately stage, and thus give a prognosis for, ocular melanoma and melanoma of soft parts, or mucosal melanoma (e.g., rectal melanoma), although these tend to metastasize more easily.
 Even though regression may increase survival, when a melanoma has regressed, it is impossible to know its original size, and thus the original tumor is often worse than a pathology report might indicate.

 About 200 genes are prognostic in melanoma, with both unfavorable genes where high expression is correlated to poor survival and favorable genes where high expression is associated with longer survival times.
 Examples of unfavorable genes are MCM6 and TIMELESS; an example of a favorable gene is WIPI1.

 An increased neutrophil-to-lymphocyte ratio is associated with worse outcomes.